a5482pick/Python-Chrome-App-Native-Messaging/README.md

 File n-m-e-h-1:  Communicates with the app WITHOUT using Python's struct.pack and struct.unpack.
 This aids translation in to other languages.
 (Works in Python 2 and Python 3).

-File n-m-e-h-1b: Decodes using the 'binascii' module.
+File n-m-e-h-1b: Uses the 'binascii' module.
 (Works in Python 2 and 3.)

-File n-m-e-h-1c: Decodes with decode('hex').
+File n-m-e-h-1c: Uses decode('hex').
 (Works in Python 2 only.)

-File n-m-e-h-1d: Decodes using the base64 module.
+File n-m-e-h-1d: Uses the base64 module.
 (Works in Python 2 and 3.)